hashicorp/terraform-provider-aws/website/docs/d/prefix_list.html.markdown

 * `prefix_list_id` - (Optional) The ID of the prefix list to select.

 * `name` - (Optional) The name of the prefix list to select.
+* `filter` - (Optional) One or more name/value pairs to use as filters.
+There are several valid keys, for a full reference, check out [describe-prefix-lists in the AWS CLI reference][1].

 ## Attributes Reference